IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

     Arbitrary parameters to pass along to the service broker.
 Must be a JSON object

+  plan (True, str, None)
+    (Required for new resource) The plan type of the service

+  service (True, str, None)
+    (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc

   tags (False, list, None)
     None

+  wait_time_minutes (False, int, 10)
+    Define timeout to wait for the service instances to succeeded/deleted etc.

   name (True, str, None)